philtr/phillipridlen/src/posts/notes/2025-12-27-wanting-back-what-we-can-never-have/index.md

 ---
+category: Life
+description: "Growing up alongside the internet, the pull of nostalgia, and the unsettling possibility that what we miss isn\u2019t actually the past itself."
+image: family-room-pc.png
 layout: post
-type: note

-title: "Wanting Back What We Can Never Have"
+styles:
+  - posts/image
+  - posts/journal
-subtitle: "...and maybe never had in the first place"
+subtitle: '...and maybe never had in the first place'
-image: family-room-pc.png
-description: >-
-  Growing up alongside the internet, the pull of nostalgia, and the unsettling possibility that what we miss isn’t actually the past itself.

-category: Life

 tags:
   - nostalgia

-styles:
-  - posts/journal
+  - internet
-  - posts/image
+  - culture
+title: Wanting Back What We Can Never Have
+type: note
 ---

 ![Illustration of a 1990s family room with a PC](family-room-pc.png)